 Producer: George Martin

 There were two scheduled sessions, from 2.30-7pm and 7-11.30pm, although the day was effectively one continuous session.
 During the afternoon the group rehearsed and arranged the rhythm track, which was recorded in a single take onto several tracks of the multi-track tape.

 The backing track contained McCartney's Epiphone Texan acoustic guitar, George Harrison playing John Lennon's Framus 12-string acoustic guitar, and Ringo Starr's drumming.
 Each of the guitars on the rhythm track was capoed at the fifth fret.
 The recording was then given a reduction mix to free up extra tracks for overdubs.

-In the evening Lennon filled track two with his Ramírez acoustic guitar, on which he played the descending notes in the song's introduction and transitions, plus a bass guitar part by McCartney, and a distorted guitar solo played by Harrison on his Epiphone Casino guitar.
+In the evening Lennon filled track two with his Ramírez acoustic guitar, on which he played the descending notes in the song's introduction and transitions, plus a bass guitar part by McCartney, and an electric guitar solo played by Harrison.

 On track three were Lennon, McCartney and Harrison's harmony vocals, and onto the final track McCartney recorded his lead vocals.